CLappin/test/README.md

 # FlashPro Express
 The FlashPro_Express_Projects folder contains the pre-generated FPGA bitstream files.
-These bitstreams can be downloaded directly to the target board using Flashpro Express.
+These bitstreams can be downloaded directly to the target board using FlashPro Express.

 # Design Tools
 The following design tools are required.